SF-WDI-LABS/interview-prep/README.md

 To confirm, if you were to give me the string `'apple'`, you would expect this function to return the object `{ 'a':1, 'p':2, 'l':1, 'e':1}`?
 And if you were to give me a string like '! !', would you want that to output counts for all the characters (`{'!':2, ' ':1}`), or just the non-whitespace, or none of those since they aren't letters?
 2. Pseudocode so you _and the interviewer_ can focus on logic first.
-I'm going to start with pseudocode, and I can transition to JavaScript after.
+Say something like: "I'm going to start with pseudocode, and I can transition to JavaScript after."
 3. Test your pseudocode with your sample input and output.
 4. Check in with your interviewer.
 They may have more edge cases for you to handle.
 They may ask you about runtime (Big O).
 They may just want you to move on to syntactically-correct code.
 5. Write syntactically-correct code.
 Take a second look at syntax after you finish a draft.